Jiwei99/IS450/README.md

 # IS450 (Text Mining & Language Processing) Project

+## Note
+The deploy version has LDA (Gensim) Topic Modelling disabled due to memory limitations on the deployment site.

 ## Description
 This project contains the code for the IS450 Text Mining & Language Processing project.